btemplep/authzee/docs/specification.md

 - Context Type
 - Context

-Grant searches are naturally partitioned on actions.
-This allows better balancing of waiting for grant storage queries and computing a list of items linked by resource action.
+Grants are naturally partitioned on actions.
+Batch request try to take advantage of this by balancing the time to retrieve grants and process them.

 ### Batch Request Example